-Table 11: Preferred Alternative for Incremental Lab West Load Levels

-1 7.2.1 Considerations for an Interconnection to Hydro-Québec 2 As per Error!
-Reference source not found.11, if incremental loads are such that forecasted 3 loads in Labrador West exceed 434 MW, the least-cost alternative will involve an 4 interconnection with Hydro-Québec at its Bloom Lake ("BLK") Station.
-5 6 Hydro has been in consultation with Hydro-Québec TransÉnergie ("HQT") with respect to 7 interprovincial interconnection alternatives.
-These discussions have included cooperative 8 transmission planning activities and have allowed for a shared understanding of commercial 9 processes if such an interconnection were to be pursued.
-10 11 From a transmission planning perspective, a preliminary load flow study has been performed 12 cooperatively by personnel from both utilities.
-The outcome of this analysis is that HQT has 13 validated Hydro's load flow models and analysis and has provided preliminary confirmation of 14 the technical viability of the interconnection.
-15 16 From a commercial standpoint, personnel from HQT have informed Hydro that if the 17 interconnection is to be pursued, a Transmission Service Request will need to be submitted.
-34 18 This request will be for a point-to-point service to a new delivery point to be established at the 19 border in western Labrador.
+7.2.1 Considerations for an Interconnection to Hydro-Québec 1

+2 As per Table 11, if incremental loads are such that forecasted loads in Labrador West exceed

+3 434 MW, the least-cost alternative will involve an interconnection with Hydro-Québec at its interprovincial interconnection alternatives.
+These discussions have included cooperative transmission planning activities and have allowed for a shared understanding of commercial processes if such an interconnection were to be pursued.

+4 Bloom Lake ("BLK") Station.

+Hydro has been in consultation with Hydro-Québec TransÉnergie ("HQT") with respect to 6 cooperatively by personnel from both utilities.
+The outcome of this analysis is that HQT has validated Hydro's load flow models and analysis and has provided preliminary confirmation of the technical viability of the interconnection.

+From a transmission planning perspective, a preliminary load flow study has been performed 11 interconnection is to be pursued, a Transmission Service Request will need to be submitted.34 17 border in western Labrador.
 This request will trigger the system impact study process.

-20 21 HQT further explained that study timelines are a function of the HQT study queue.
-35 Once 22 initiated, a system impact study will take a number of months, the duration of which will be a 23 function of the impacts of the interconnection on HQT's bulk transmission system.
-The system 24 impact study will be followed by a facilities study that is anticipated to take a number of 25 months.
+From a commercial standpoint, personnel from HQT have informed Hydro that if the initiated, a system impact study will take a number of months, the duration of which will be a function of the impacts of the interconnection on HQT's bulk transmission system.
+The system impact study will be followed by a facilities study that is anticipated to take a number of

+18 This request will be for a point-to-point service to a new delivery point to be established at the

+HQT further explained that study timelines are a function of the HQT study gueue.
+35 Once 21

+25 months.

 34 Costs associated with transmission tariffs would be identified during detailed discussions at that time.

 35 Due to the current backlog of queue requests, this wait time is in the range of several months to a year.

-1 8 Network Addition Policy Overview
+8 Network Addition Policy Overview

-On October 1, 2018, Hydro submitted a network additions policy review to the Board.
-Hydro committed to file a proposal with the Board to deal with the assignment of cost responsibility for new network additions for the LIS by December 14, 2018.
+- 2 On October 1, 2018, Hydro submitted a network additions policy review to the Board.
+Hydro - 3 committed to file a proposal with the Board to deal with the assignment of cost responsibility - 4 for new network additions for the LIS by December 14, 2018.

-As evident from Section 7, the connection of a large customer can trigger the need for significant capital upgrades on the LIS.
-Consequently, there must be a mechanism in place to allocate any costs or benefits to the customer(s) advancing the need of a major capacity upgrade.
-Depending on the nature of the upgrade, other existing customers on the system can see reliability or economic benefits.
-Technical analysis will be required to quantify benefits

-- using the principles defined in Hydro's submission to the Board on October 1, 2018. - 12 accommodate the interconnection of additional major customer loads beyond the baseline
+- 6 As evident from Section 7, the connection of a large customer can trigger the need for - 7 significant capital upgrades on the LIS.
+Consequently, there must be a mechanism in place to - 8 allocate any costs or benefits to the customer(s) advancing the need of a major capacity - 9 upgrade.
+Depending on the nature of the upgrade, other existing customers on the system can - see reliability or economic benefits.
+Technical analysis will be required to quantify benefits - using the principles defined in Hydro's submission to the Board on October 1, 2018.

-13 This Expansion Study includes a summary of the LIS expansion requirements to meet the

-14 baseline forecast.
-It also includes descriptions of the incremental expansion requirements to

-- 16 forecast.
-The application of principles supporting the beneficiary pays approach in dealing with - 17 the assignment of cost responsibility will therefore involve a comparison of these scenarios. - 18
+- 13 This Expansion Study includes a summary of the LIS expansion requirements to meet the - 14 baseline forecast.
+It also includes descriptions of the incremental expansion requirements to - 15 accommodate the interconnection of additional major customer loads beyond the baseline - 16 forecast.
+The application of principles supporting the beneficiary pays approach in dealing with - 17 the assignment of cost responsibility will therefore involve a comparison of these scenarios.

-19 The detailed technical analysis for beneficiary pays considerations such as reliability

-20 improvements will depend on the timing and magnitude of specific customer interconnection

-21 requests.
-Future major load requests that have an appreciable impact to the baseline

-22 transmission system expansion plan will therefore be subject to a system impact study.

-23 Network addition principles will be applied using technical analysis and proposed cost

-24 allocations will be presented to the Board for review and approval.
+- 19 The detailed technical analysis for beneficiary pays considerations such as reliability - 20 improvements will depend on the timing and magnitude of specific customer interconnection - 21 requests.
+Future major load requests that have an appreciable impact to the baseline - transmission system expansion plan will therefore be subject to a system impact study. - 23 Network addition principles will be applied using technical analysis and proposed cost - allocations will be presented to the Board for review and approval.